ukalto/VSVO-Algorithms/ReadMe.md

     <li>Fill out the number of location (4 in the example)</li>
     <li>Fill out the number of clients (3 in the example)</li>
     <li>Define how many servers need to be placed</li>
     <li>Copy the table into the program.
-Do not worry if a number too large for a cell, it will just look weird but it will not get truncated or anything.</li>
+Do not worry if a number too large for a cell, it will just look weird but still work.</li>
 </ol>

 ### Example: